Corrections Policy

 We compare reporting from more than one trusted Canadian or international outlet whenever possible.
 Our goal is to give readers a balanced, easy-to-understand view of the news without adding noise or unnecessary interpretation.

-• Incorrect dates or figures
+• Incorrect dates, figures, or numbers

 • Misstated facts from source material